-Google Will Devote $1 Billion, Trying To Tame Housing Costs In Bay Area
+Google Will Devote $1 Billion To Try To Tame Housing Costs In S.F.
+Bay Area

-Google is devoting $1 billion to the effort to provide affordable housing in the Bay Area, where booming tech firms have been blamed for driving home prices out of reach for anyone without a rich stock-option plan.
+Google is committing $1 billion to try to provide more affordable housing in the San Francisco Bay Area, where big tech firms have been blamed for putting home prices out of reach for anyone without a rich stock-option plan.
 Google says the money should result in 20,000 new homes added to the local market.

 "We hope this plays a role in addressing the chronic shortage of affordable housing options for long-time middle and low income residents," Google CEO Sundar Pichai said in a statement unveiling the plan Tuesday.

+Google's announcement comes one week after Mountain View's city council postponed a move to ban RVs from parking overnight on the city's streets — a phenomenon that made headlines last month, when reports emerged that hundreds of people were resorting to living in RVs to escape high rents.

+As Bloomberg reported in May, RVs and vans line the streets of some neighborhoods.
+Some of the people who live in them have been in the area for decades; others are lower-paid Google workers who can't afford to pay rent for an apartment close to their jobs.

-Google's commitment will play out over 10 years, in two main phases.
+Google's attempt to ease the housing crunch will play out over 10 years, in two main phases.
 First, Pichai said, the company will "repurpose at least $750 million of Google's land, most of which is currently zoned for office or commercial space, as residential housing."

 That move should result in 15,000 new homes at all income levels, including for low- and middle-income prospective homebuyers, the Google CEO said.